IndexXuan/vue-cli-plugin-vite/README.md

         - ✅ proxy - resolved from `devServer.proxy`
         - ❌ before
             - maybe we cannot, webpackDevServer before is a express app instance while viteDevServer is a connect instance which is not have a router function ( e.g. we can use something like app.post('/login', xxx) )
-            - or transform the connect app instance to express instance compatible ?
+            - or transform the connect app instance to express instance ?
     - ✅ vite#build
         - ✅ outDir - resolved from vue.config.js#`outputDir`
         - ✅ cssCodeSplit - resolved from `css.extract`